We are here to help

 Preparing for your GP appointment

-This looks for signs of autism, and can help you feel more confident in speaking to your GP about an autism assessment for your child.
+We recommend checking the NICE guidance Appendix: features suggesting possible autism to help you feel more confident in speaking to your GP about an autism assessment for your child.